JuggernautTej/8_Week_SQL_Challange/Case_Study_1/Solutions.md

 | C        | 2021-01-01  | ramen        | 12    | N           |
 | C        | 2021-01-07  | ramen        | 12    | N           |

-### B.Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program.
+### B. Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program.
 ````sql
 with diner_membership as (SELECT
     s.customer_id AS customer,